-You need to set your employees up for success.
+You must set your employees up for success.
 It takes practice to become a good cash handler.
 It’s your responsibility to train employees properly on cash management practices.
-No matter how busy you are or how much training will increase labour costs, it should still be top priority.
+No matter how busy you are or how much training increases labour costs, it should still be top priority.
 In the long run, this will reduce employee stress, protect your cash, and also reduce turnover.

 4. Unsupervised Cash Counting

 You might completely trust all of your employees, but that doesn’t mean that you should be lax about cash counting supervision.
-By allowing an employee to count and sort their own registers at the start or end of the night, without supervision, you’re giving them the opportunity to steal from you or to conceal cash handling problems by adding or subtracting funds without management knowledge.
+By allowing an employee to count and sort their own registers at the start or end of their shifts, without supervision, you’re giving them opportunities to be dishonest.
+There are many ways they may justify their behavior, and many of the techniques they employ can be difficult to detect.
 Always have two people present during a cash count if you’re doing so manually.

 5. Manual Cash Handling

-You might think that double counting everything is a good cash handling practice to increase accuracy, but it’s actually inefficient considering the technology available today.
-If you’re still manually counting, sorting, and processing cash, you’re losing out in terms of human error, theft, and time loss.
+You might think that double counting everything is a good cash handling practice.
+It will increase the accuracy of manual counts, but it’s actually inefficient considering the technology available today.
+If you’re still manually counting, sorting, and processing cash, you’re losing out.
 There are many cash management solutions that you can integrate to increase efficiency and productivity as well as accuracy and speed.